Understanding Language Disorders: Types, Symptoms, and Treatment

-The problems in understanding, processing, and producing language are referred to as language disorders.
-Language serves as a foundation of our communication, and these difficulties can affect communication skills.
+Language disorders are challenges in understanding, processing, and producing language.
+Language serves as a foundation of communication, and these difficulties can affect communication skills.
 These language disorders can extend from difficulties with speaking or understanding words, leading to a struggle in forming sentences.
-Language disorders can hinder academic performance of a person.
-It can also impact social interaction and the overall quality of a person's life.
+Language disorders can hinder a person's academic performance, affect social interaction, and reduce the overall quality of life [1].

 Types of Language Disorders

-Understanding the types can help identify and manage them.
-Language disorders can be categorized into the following two disorders.
+Understanding the types of language disorders is important for identification.
+Language disorders can be categorized into the following two categories.

 Expressive Language Disorder

-People with expressive language disorder face difficulty expressing themselves through writing or speech.
-Their ability to understand language can also be impacted.
+People with expressive language disorder may struggle expressing themselves through writing or speech, and their ability to understand language can also be affected.
 This difficulty leads to struggles in forming sentences, using grammar, or finding the right words to form a sentence.
-In the case of children, they face problems with expressing "I...I...want...um...water," instead of "I want water".
+In children, expressive language disorder may manifest as difficulty expressing "I...I...want...um...water," instead of "I want water".
 Even after knowing what to say, they struggle to express their thoughts.

 Receptive Language Disorder

 Inability to understand written or spoken language is known as a receptive language disorder.
 This is the second type of language disorder.
 People with receptive language disorder struggle with following directions, understanding conversations, and understanding word meanings.
 They also become unable to grasp the meaning of written text.
-In the case of children with receptive language disorder, they struggle to understand the meaning of what others say.
+In children, a receptive language disorder may manifest as difficulty understanding the meaning of what others say.
 When they hear the instructions that put their clothes in the cupboard, they struggle to understand the "cupboard" and put their clothes on the table instead.

-Mentioned below are some common symptoms of language disorders that can help enhance the understanding of language disorders.
+The following are some common symptoms of language disorders.

 Difficulty with Speaking or Expressing Ideas

-People with language disorders may struggle to express their ideas and thoughts, as they have a very limited vocabulary to express themselves.
+People with language disorders may struggle to express their ideas and thoughts, as they have a very limited vocabulary.
 They also may produce very short or incomplete sentences and leave out important phrases.
-Grammar errors may also occur while struggling to express saying, and they may also pause or hesitate during their speech.
+People with language disorders may make grammatical errors and may also pause or hesitate while speaking.

 Trouble Understanding Language

-People who suffer from language disorders may face difficulty understanding the language of other people.
+People with language disorders may have difficulty understanding the language of other people.
 They experience difficulty following directions and others' instructions.
 Problems with comprehension can also occur when they fail to understand the figurative language.
-They might get confused by hearing similar sounded words.
+They might get confused by hearing similar-sounding words.

 Struggles with Social Communication

 People with language disorders may also struggle when engaging in social communication.
 They struggle to start, maintain, and end any conversation, and they might interrupt others' conversations.
-The inability to know their turn to speak also occurs while engaging in social communication.
+They may also struggle to take turns during conversations.
 Recognition of non-verbal cues like body language, facial expressions, and tone of voice can become very challenging for them.
 Responding to the question that matches the questions might become hard for them.

 Reading and Writing Challenges

-Language disorders can exhibit reading and writing challenges, as people with language disorders face difficulty in understanding what they read, and they fail to understand the meaning of what they read.
-Challenges with writing may manifest as spelling errors, poor handwriting, or disorganized ideas in the writing.
-They might reverse the appropriate letters in the sentences or confusing words that make reading very challenging.
+Language disorders can cause difficulty with reading and writing.
+People with language disorders may face difficulties in understanding what they read, and they may fail to understand the meaning of what they read.
+Challenges with writing may occur as spelling errors, poor handwriting, or disorganized ideas in the writing.
+They might reverse the appropriate letters in the sentences or confuse words, making reading very challenging.

 Pronunciation and Articulation Issues

-Pronunciation and poor articulation may also be seen as one of symptoms of language disorders.
-People with language disorders may face problems in the pronunciation of words correctly, which makes it hard to understand their speech.
-The clarity in their speech can be impacted, with slurred sounds or difficulty in comprehending, even for familiar listeners.
+Pronunciation and poor articulation may also be seen as one of the symptoms of language disorders.
+People with language disorders may face problems in the pronunciation of words correctly.
+Their speech may be unclear, with slurred sounds or difficulty in comprehending, even for familiar listeners.

 Cognitive and Memory Difficulties